IowaDave/pxt-maze/README.md

 Give the MakeCode editor a set of custom blocks designed to create and interact with a virtual maze.

-> Open this page at [https://iowadave.github.io/pxt-maze/](https://iowadave.github.io/pxt-maze/)
+> Open this as a web page at [https://iowadave.github.io/pxt-maze/](https://iowadave.github.io/pxt-maze/)

 ## Blocks preview